How Late Night Left Behind the Dancing Itos and Became a Political Battleground

 Stephen Colbert, Jimmy Fallon, and Conan O'Brien Unite to Address Donald Trump Comments in Joint Cold Open

-Certainly, there are those who wish that late-night would return to the days of old, when things weren't so serious and there was room for dance troupe dressed as the judge from the nation's most notorious criminal trial to somehow feel like vital comedy, but the world is too different a place, and the idea of what late-night comedy can and should do too different along with it, to ever go back.
+Certainly, there are those who wish that late night would return to the days of old, when things weren't so serious and there was room for dance troupes dressed as the judge from the nation's most notorious criminal trial to somehow feel like vital comedy, but the world is too different a place and the idea of what late night comedy can and should do too different along with it to ever go back.
 Though as audiences continue to flock to those in the genre who are authentically and defiantly wading in the political waters, those looking wistfully back to the past may be in the minority after all.
 Luckily for them, they can just turn off the TV and go to bed while the rest of us stay up, rapt with laughter at a world gone mad.

 (E! and NBC are both part of the NBC Universal family.)